NoCompromises/laravel-project-standard/README_TEMPLATE.md

 Then, generate the certificates for this project and put them into a location accessible to your docker setup:

 `mkcert -cert-file docker/vite/ssl.pem -key-file docker/vite/key.pem my-project.test`

+We're using the `.test` top-level domain for the Vite server.

 ### Node environment
 The best option to ensure you're using the correct versions of Node and npm with this project is to install [Volta](https://volta.sh).